mastodon/documentation/content/en/entities/Role.md

 : **Administrator**.
 Users with this permission bypass all permissions.

 0x2
 : **Devops**.
-Allows users to access Sidekiq and pgHero dashboards.
+Allows users to access Sidekiq and PgHero dashboards.

 0x4
 : **View Audit Log**.
 Allows users to see history of admin actions.